-Option Source File Description National Characters System Definition Specifies the national language characters for currency, number, and at symbols.
-Perform Dead Code Analysis Cobol, PL/I, RPG Enables collection of dead code statistics.
+Option Source File Description Import instream data from DSN JCL Imports data sets in HyperCode: Instream data sets.Control card patterns.
+Note: This option can increase the verification time of JCL and also increase the size of the database.
+Libraries support Natural Enables Natural library support.
+For more information, see "Natural Support" in the online help.
+List of Include Directories C, C++ Specifies the full path of the folders for include files (either original folders or Repository Browser folders if the include files were registered).
+Choose a recognized folder in the List of Include Directories pane.
+Add folders as necessary.
+You can also specify these folders in the Project Verification options, in which case the parser looks only for the folders for the project.
+Number Sign System Definition File Specifies the national language character for the number symbol.
+Perform Dead Code Analysis COBOL, PL/I, RPG Enables collection of dead code statistics.
 Perform DSN Calling Chains Analysis Control Language, ECL, JCL, WFL Enables analysis of dataset calling chains.
 Perform System Calls Analysis JCL Enables analysis of system program input data to determine the application program started in a job step.
-Relaxed Parsing AS400 Screen, BMS, Cobol, Copybook, CSD, DDL, Device Description, DPS, ECL, MFS, Natural, Netron Specification Frame, PL/I Enables relaxed parsing.
-Relaxed Parsing for Embedded Statements Assembler File, Cobol, PL/I Enables relaxed parsing for embedded SQL, CICS, or DLI statements.
+Relaxed Parsing AS400 Screen, BMS, COBOL, Copybook, CSD, DDL, Device Description, DPS, ECL, MFS, Natural, Netron Specification Frame, PL/I Enables relaxed parsing.
+Relaxed Parsing for Embedded Statements Assembler File, COBOL, PL/I Enables relaxed parsing for embedded SQL, CICS, or DLI statements.
 Resolve Decisions Automatically Control Language, WFL Enables automatic decision resolution.
-Show Macro Generation C, C++ Specifies whether to display statements that derive from macro processing in HyperView.
+Show Macro Generation C, C++ Specifies whether to display statements that derive from macro processing in Interactive Analysis.
 Sort Program Aliases JCL Enables batch sort card analysis.
 Choose a recognized sort utility in the Sort Program Aliases pane.
 Add sort utilities as necessary.
-SQL Statements Processor Cobol Specifies whether the SQL Preprocessor or Coprocessor was used to process embedded SQL statements.
+SQL Statements Processor COBOL Specifies whether the SQL Preprocessor or Coprocessor was used to process embedded SQL statements.
 System Procedures JCL Specifies the system procedures referenced by JCL files.
 Add system procedures as necessary.
-Timeout in seconds to stop verification execution All The number of seconds to wait before stopping a stalled verification process
+Timeout in seconds to stop verification execution All The number of seconds to wait before stopping a stalled verification process.
+Treat every file with main procedure as a program C, C++ Specifies whether to treat only files with main functions as programs.

-Option Source File Description Treat every file with main procedure as a program C, C++ Specifies whether to treat only files with main functions as programs.
-Trim Date from Active Schedule Names TWS Schedule Specifies whether to append the effective date range to a TWS jobstream object.
-Truncate Names of Absolute Elements ECL Allows the parser to truncate suffixes in the names of Cobol programs called by ECL.
+Option Source File Description Trim Date from Active Schedule Names TWS Schedule Specifies whether to append the effective date range to a TWS jobstream object.
+Truncate Names of Absolute Elements ECL Allows the parser to truncate suffixes in the names of COBOL programs called by ECL.
 Specify a suffix in the adjoining text box.
-Use Database Schema Assembler File, Cobol, PL/I Specifies whether to associate a program with a database schema.
+Use Database Schema Assembler File, COBOL, PL/I Specifies whether to associate a program with a database schema.
 When this option is selected, the parser collects detailed information about SQL ports that cannot be determined from program text (SELECT ).
 If the schema does not contain the items the SQL statement refers to, an error is generated.
 Workstation Report TWS Schedule Specifies the full path of the TWS workstation report (.wdr).